WinClassic/winclassic.github.io/quickstart.md

 5. **The Windows taskbar is missing text and is all glitched out on Windows 10 sometimes.
 Why?**

     That’s what’s left of the old, original taskbar; the usual one W10 uses places itself over the old one.
 Microsoft have broken the taskbar when it’s run in classic theme and that’s what you’re seeing when Windows bugs out.
 Simply put, it’s best to just use an alternative taskbar altogether.
 See the “Taskbar” portion of the “Tweaks & Additional Software” section of this guide for more information.

+6. **I installed the Quero address bar, but now I can't use keyboard shortcuts.
+What's the deal with that? **

+    Quero was designed with Internet Explorer in mind; it working on Windows Explorer is just a side effect of Microsoft's shaddy practices during the Windows 95 days.
+Point in case, you need to either use an Autohotkey script to workaround this or remove a file from Quero's program folder which causes this to happen.
+More information can be found here, in this thread: <https://winclassic.boards.net/thread/771/solution-keyboard-shortcuts-quero-on>